christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 ### Raw data
 The raw data for this project can be found at:

-* Genetics server at research.files.med.harvard.edu/genetics/??
+* HMS Genetics server:  research.files.med.harvard.edu/genetics/
 * HMS O2:
 	* I've symlinked Nathan's NextSeq data with: